-A Plymouth University graduate has won an international award for a project which tells the story of his efforts to cope with the effects of meningitis.
+A University of Plymouth graduate has won an international award for a project which tells the story of his efforts to cope with the effects of meningitis.

 Jonathan Brough, who graduated in 2014, was given an Award of Merit in the Best Shorts Film Competition for his 16-minute film Perseverance Beyond Doubt.

 The inspirational story tells of his own strength and determination to overcome life’s challenges, charting his journey after contracting meningitis and the subsequent triumphs and successes he has achieved.

 “It was a privilege for my film to have been chosen for consideration let alone to win an award.
 I want my story to show how it’s not the disability that defines you but who you are and the way you approach life.
 My films are a message of positivity and hope which proves how disability doesn’t have to be limited by what we think we can or cannot do.”

 Jonathan, now 27, was in Canada training to be a skiing instructor when he was diagnosed with the condition, and subsequent complications left him paralysed from the neck down.